OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Dragon.md

   for half).
 Shapes of breath weapon:

   - **Cloud:** 50’ long, 40’ wide, 20’ high.
-  - **Cone:** 2’ wide at the mouth, 30’ wide at far end.
+  - **Cone:** 2’ wide at the mouth, 30’ wide at the far end.
-  - **Line:** 5’ wide along whole length.
+  - **Line:** 5’ wide along the whole length.

 - **Energy immunity:** Unharmed by their own breath weapon or lesser versions thereof.
 Automatically save versus similar attack forms.
 (For example, a red dragon is immune to flaming oil and suffers half damage from *fire ball* spells.)

-- **Language and spells:** Some dragons are able to speak (their own tongue plus Common).
+- **Language and spells:** Some dragons are able to speak (their tongue plus Common).
 The chance is listed by subspecies.
-Those that can speak can also cast randomly selected magic-user spells(the listed number and level of spells).
+Those who can speak can also cast randomly selected magic-user spells(the listed number and level of spells).

 - **Sleeping:** The chance of a dragon being asleep when encountered on the ground is listed by subspecies.
 A sleeping dragon may be attacked for one round with a +2 bonus to hit.
 Dragons may sometimes pretend to be asleep!